StreamElements/docs/docs/chatbot/commands/default/song.md

 ---
 id: song
+sidebar_label: "!song"
-description: Learn how to use the !song command in StreamElements chatbot to get information about the currently playing song from the mediarequest queue.
+description: "Learn how to use the !song command in StreamElements chatbot to get information about the currently playing song from the media request queue."
 keywords:
 - StreamElements
 - chatbot
 - commands
-  - mediarequest
+- media request
 - song
 - currently playing
-tags:
-  - chatbot
-  - commands
-  - mediarequest
+- music
 ---

 # !song

+## Overview

-The `!song` command is used to return information about the current song that is playing in mediarequest.
-It will error if no song is currently playing.
+The `!song` command allows viewers to retrieve information about the currently playing song in the StreamElements media request queue.
+This command is useful for viewers who want to know the title, artist, and requester of the current song.

-### Arguments

-- None

-### Example Input
+## Usage

+To use the `!song` command, simply type it in the chat:

 ```
 !song
 ```

+## Examples

-### Example Output
+### Example 1: Successful Response

+When a song is currently playing:

 ```
+User: !song
-@Styler, current song: DrakeVEVO - Drake, 21 Savage - Rich Flex (Audio), requested by styler https://youtu.be/I4DjHHVHWAE
+Chatbot: @User, current song: DrakeVEVO - Drake, 21 Savage - Rich Flex (Audio), requested by styler https://youtu.be/I4DjHHVHWAE
 ```

-### Example Error
+### Example 2: No Song Playing

+When no song is currently playing:

 ```
+User: !song
-@Styler, No song is current playing.
+Chatbot: @User, No song is currently playing.
 ```

+## Parameters

+The `!song` command does not require any parameters.

+## Related Commands

+- [`!songrequest`](songrequest.md): Used to add songs to the media request queue
+- [`!skip`](skip.md): Used to skip the current song (usually limited to moderators)
+- [`!songqueue`](songqueue.md): Shows the upcoming songs in the media request queue

+## Configuration

+The `!song` command is typically enabled by default in StreamElements chatbot.
+However, you may need to ensure that media requests are properly set up and enabled in your StreamElements dashboard.